 If you continue to access counselling with me, the additional information below is collected, securely stored and retained for 4 years (unless different length of time stated) from the last counselling appointment date.

-A counselling agreement (6 years, as a contractual agreement)
+A counselling agreement (storage is for 6 years, as a contractual agreement)

 This mutual agreement covers session time and venue, absences and cancellations, fees, contact boundaries during our therapeutic relationships, confidentiality and limitations, endings, professional ethics and a declaration of consent.